NickGrunert/master-thesis/modules/03_truth_compare.typ

     This further substantiates the reliability of the Pearson coefficient values as a reliable metric for assessing the performance of the algorithm.

     The results indicate minimal absolute errors in relation to their respective linear fits.
-    An examination of @fig:truth_compare:correlation:a and @fig:truth_compare:correlation:c reveals the algorithm's capacity to generate satisfactory outcomes, as evidenced by the normalized MAE and the R2 Score.
+    An examination of @fig:truth_compare:correlation:a and @fig:truth_compare:correlation:c reveals the algorithm's capacity to generate satisfactory outcomes, as evidenced by the normalized #abr("MAE") and the R2 Score.
     However, it is evident that the fits are not perfect, or rather, do not align with expectations.
     This deviation can be attributed to the presence of clear outliers in the scatter plot.